 Clean your shower head

-Another of the main reasons you are experiencing low shower pressure could be the fact that due to the amount of minerals in your water, your shower head has collected sediment overtime, and it has slowly blocked many of the holes and small water pathways in your shower head.
+Another main reason you are experiencing low shower pressure could be that your shower head has collected sediment over time due to the amount of minerals in your water.
+This sediment has slowly blocked many of the holes and small water pathways in your shower head.

-This isn't something to worry about, because unless you're using distilled water which is usually found in grocery stores, the water that you're using most likely has a concentration of minerals in it; and naturally, over time, minerals will begin to build up where they have found themselves to be caught and so will begin to block up holes where water comes through.
+This isn’t something to worry about because unless you’re using distilled water, which is usually found in grocery stores, the water you’re using most likely has a concentration of minerals in it.
+Over time, minerals will begin to build up where they have found themselves to be caught and so will begin to block holes where water comes through.

-The way to best get rid of sediment is unscrewing your shower head from the water pipe in your shower, putting it in a container with white vinegar in it, and leaving it up to 24 hours and no less than 18.
+The way to best get rid of sediment is by unscrewing your shower head from the water pipe in your shower, putting it in a container with white vinegar, and leaving it for up to 24 hours and no less than 18.
 After you have soaked your shower head in vinegar, all you need to do is rinse it and tap it a bit, and screw it back onto the water pipe in your shower.

-This stuff works wonders because of the acidity in the vinegar.
-By nature, the acidity in the vinegar slowly breaks down the minerals on and around your shower head, and it slowly unclogs it.
-That's why this is one of the easiest and efficient methods to unclog your shower head.
+This stuff works wonders because of the vinegar's acidity.
+Vinegar's acidity slowly breaks down the minerals on and around your shower head, slowly unclogging it.
+That’s why this is one of the easiest and most efficient methods to unclog your shower head and improve your shower's water pressure.

 Check your shower head for blockage